 The opposite of a bullish catalyst is a bearish catalyst.
 Like a bullish catalyst, a bearish catalyst may be either hard or soft.

 This is not to say that Covid has been a bearish catalyst for all companies.
-For example, for some companies, Covid has acted as a bullish catalyst.
+For example, Covid has acted as a bullish catalyst for some companies.
 This highlights the importance of considering the catalyst’s impact on a company within the broader context.
 An event that’s a bearish catalyst for one company may serve as a bullish catalyst for another.

 As we’ve seen, in the right circumstances, almost any event can be a stock catalyst, but that doesn’t mean every event is a stock catalyst.
 So, what can you look for to confirm an event is a stock catalyst?

-Part of confirming stock catalysts involves understanding the context in which the event is happening.
-This may require an understanding of the company, its operations, its supply chain’s workings, etc. The other part of confirming a catalyst involves employing tools that confirm the stock catalyst is impacting a price trend.
+Part of confirming stock catalysts involves understanding the context of the event.
+This may require an understanding of the company, its operations, its supply chain’s workings, etc. The other part of confirming a catalyst involves employing tools that prove the stock catalyst impacts a price trend.

 Two of the most popular tools for confirming and evaluating catalysts are volume and volatility.

-Volume is a key factor to consider when evaluating any stock, especially when attempting to confirm or assess a catalyst.
+Volume is a crucial factor to consider when evaluating any stock, especially when attempting to confirm or assess a catalyst.

 Volume is how much an asset is bought and sold over a given period (usually one trading day).
-A higher level of volume means there’s a higher turnover level (more people buying and selling the asset).
+A higher volume level means there’s a higher turnover level (more people buying and selling the asset).

 Generally, high volume signifies that a price change is more than just a quick blip and has sufficient momentum to carry a trend.
-This momentum could lead to either an uptrend (increasing stock price) or a downtrend (decreasing stock price) depending on the direction in which the catalyst moves the price.
+This momentum could lead to either an uptrend (increasing stock price) or a downtrend (decreasing stock price) depending on how the catalyst moves the price.

 An excellent recent example of catalysts and increased trading volume is Kodak.
-Kodak stock saw high levels of volatility in response to a few different news pieces, most notably that Kodak would receive a loan to assist in the production of ingredients necessary for potential Covid treatments and later that the company was under investigation for insider trading.
+Kodak stock saw high levels of volatility in response to a few different news pieces, most notably that Kodak would receive a loan to assist in producing ingredients necessary for potential Covid treatments.
+Later, the company was under investigation for insider trading.

 In December of 2020, the announcement that the investigation of Kodak found no instances of wrongdoing acted as a catalyst for the stock.
 The stock saw a 1,000% increase in the weeks following the announcement.
 The day before the announcement, Kodak saw heavy trading volume before the market close.
-Therefore, in this instance, the high trading volume acted as a leading indicator for the catalyst.
+Therefore, the high trading volume acted as a leading indicator for the catalyst in this instance.